 If you are an agency working with people in crisis living in our postal districts and wish to become a ticket partner with us, please also contact us at firstname.lastname@example.org

 We help local people in crisis ‐ but what do we mean by ‘local’?

 Purley Food Hub provides free food parcels for individuals and families in our local postal districts ‐ CR2 (South Croydon), CR5 (Coulsdon), CR8 (Purley) and CR0 4 (Waddon).

 If you live outside this area, other local food banks and providers offer similar help.
 The Croydon Voluntary Action website has much useful information, and Croydon Covid-19 Mutual Aid have produced a map (below) of food banks/providers locally.

-There are also four Food Stops in the borough which offer £15-£20 of fresh food and groceries for £3.50 a week:
+There are also three Food Stops in the borough which offer £15-£20 of fresh food and groceries for £3.50 a week (£4 at Monks Hill):